Collated Version of Faculty Handbook

 The committee reports directly to the Academic Policy Council and coordinates convocations for the College.
 In consultation with the Liberal Arts Chair and other members of the campus community, it will program the Convocation Hour that occurs on the first Thursday of each month (excluding December, January, and May) during the academic year from 11:10 a.m. to 12:10 pm.
 In addition, the committee will evaluate programs to determine if the convocations are meeting campus needs.

-The committee will be composed of three faculty members recommended by the Faculty Coordinating Council and appointed by the president — with one serving as committee chairperson), the Provost (ex-officio and without vote), the Director of External Relations (ex-officio and without vote), and two students recommended by the Student Government Association and appointed by the President of the College.
+The committee will be composed of three faculty members recommended by the Faculty Coordinating Council and appointed by the president — with one serving as committee chairperson), the Provost (ex-officio and without vote), the Director of Marketing & Communication (ex-officio and without vote), and two students recommended by the Student Government Association and appointed by the President of the College.

 Purposes and Responsibilities